bigsoftcms/FuseOS/README.md

 # FuseOS

-An encrypted filesystem using FUSE in Python
+An encrypted filesystem using FUSE in Python.
 All writes are encrypted and all reads are decrypted.

 A random string of 30 characters is generated initially.
 This is the passphrase.